-JANET HEPPARD is Clinic Director and Associate Clinical Professor.
-She received a B.S. in Geology from Wright State University in Dayton, Ohio and worked as a geophysicist for eight years at British Petroleum /Amoco before returning to school at the University of Houston to attain a J.D./MBA degree.
+JANET HEPPARD is the Law Center Clinic Director and Associate Clinical Professor working with Professor Stalder as Director of the Civil Practice Clinic.
+She received her undergraduate degree in Geology from Wright State University in Dayton, Ohio and worked as a geophysicist for 8 years before returning to the University of Houston where she earned a joint JD/MBA degree.

 JANET B. BECK is Visiting Assistant Clinical Professor and has been Board Certified in Immigration and Nationality law by the Texas Board of Legal Specialization since 1995 and has been practicing immigration law since 1987.

 Prof. Beck was the attorney on the Board of Immigration Appeals precedent decision Matter of M-A-M. She is co-author of the American Immigration Council Practice Advisory “Representing Clients with Mental Competen-cy Issues under Matter of M-A-M.” (Nov.
 2011) Prof. Beck is also the author of an article on immigration issues published in The Houston Lawyer (2009), the journal of the Houston Bar Association.

 In May 2012 Prof. Beck received The Catholic Legal Immigration Network, Inc. award For Outstanding Pro Bono Work and Advocacy on Behalf of Immigrants for the appeals she has done.
 Professor Beck is the Vice-President of Refugee & Asylum Issues for the Immigration and Nationality Section of the State Bar of Texas for the year 2012-2013.
 She has been Section Chair and Vice-President of the Texas Chapter of the American Immigration Lawyers Association (AILA).